brodavi/savetheseed.net/extensions/SemanticMediaWiki/README.md

 ### Tests

-This extension provides unit and integration tests that are normally run by a [continues integration platform][travis] but can also be executed manually.
-A more comprehensive introduction can be found in the [test section](/tests/README.md#running-tests).
+The library provides unit tests that covers the core-functionality normally run by a [continues integration platform][travis].
+Tests can also be executed manually using the [PHPUnit][mw-testing] configuration file found in the root directory.

 ## License